 Susan is really enjoying the laid back atmosphere and the shorter rides.
 Of course, she realizes that we are also doing a lot more climbing.

-It has been a great summer for riding.
+The only downside of summer riding is KC area is the heat and humidity.
 Our KC biking buddies are every bit as warm, social and friendly as the ones on L.I.

 While we are already looking forward to our next visit, we are also looking forward to reconnecting with our biking buddies back home in late August.